tluliak/CMSIS-DSP/README.md

 ## About
-This fork of CMSIS-DSP includes an 8192-point Real-input Floating Point FFT added by TLULIAK.
+This fork of CMSIS-DSP includes an 8192-point Real-input Floating Point FFT.

 CMSIS-DSP is an optimized compute library for embedded systems (DSP is in the name for legacy reasons).